andrewylin/snap-spectacles/Speedometer/README.md

 5. **Starts monitoring speed** from MapComponent
 6. **Updates text display** with current speed in mph

-## Features

-✅ **No permission issues** - Network features disabled by default
-✅ **No empty prefab errors** - Uses only standard Lens Studio components
-✅ **Real-time speed display** - Shows current speed in "X.X mph" format
-✅ **Map following** - Map automatically follows user location
-✅ **Error handling** - Graceful fallbacks when GPS data isn't available
-✅ **Simple setup** - Just drag and connect in Inspector

 ## Visual Appearance

-The speed display appears in the top-right corner with:
+The speed display appears in the center with:
 - **White text** with black shadow for readability
 - **Semi-transparent background** for contrast
 - **Bold 18pt font** for clear visibility